 Some nice bus routes to get around the city

-Starting from Hoan Kiem Lake as the city center, from here, you can go to Temper of Literature by bus No 02, from Trang Thi Bus Stop (Near Trang Thi and Quang Trung interaction)
+Starting from Hoan Kiem Lake as the city centre, from here, you can go to Temper of Literature by bus No 02, from Trang Thi Bus Stop (Near Trang Thi and Quang Trung interaction)

-To visit Ho Chi Minh complex, you walk to the bus top near Hoan Kiem Lake fountain, take the bus No 09 to No 18 Le Hong Phong.
+To visit Ho Chi Minh complex, you walk to the bus top near Hoan Kiem Lake fountain, take bus No 09 to No 18 Le Hong Phong.
 The complex is a 2-minute walk to Chu Mot Cot Street.
 The Ho Chi Minh complex includes Ba Dinh Square, Ho Chi Minh Mausoleum, One Pillar Pagoda and Ho Chi Minh Museum.

 The same bus No 09 also takes you to the Imperial Citadel of Hanoi.
 Stop at Flag Tower of Hanoi – Cot Co Ha Noi bus stop and turn left to Hoang Dieu Street where you can see the entrance gate of the citadel.
-Near the Flag Tower of Hanoi is Vietnam Military Museum, a nice place if you are interested in Vietnam war battlefield technique and tactic, you also can take photos with tanks and get to the top of the Flag Tower.
+Near the Flag Tower of Hanoi is Vietnam Military Museum, a nice place if you are interested in Vietnam war battlefield techniques and tactics, you also can take photos with tanks and get to the top of the Flag Tower.

 >>> Top tourist attractions in Hanoi to visit during the day

 From Hoan Kiem Lake to Tran Quoc Pagoda, you walk to No.06 Trang Thi bus station, take the bus no45 and stop at 192A Quan Thanh, turn right to Thanh Nien street and walk for 1km.
-If you don’t want to walk, you can take the bus no 50 for two stops at opposite to no28C Thanh Nien Station which is opposite to Tran Quoc Pagoda.
+If you don’t want to walk, you can take bus no 50 for two stops opposite to no28C Thanh Nien Station which is opposite to Tran Quoc Pagoda.